pconrad/ucsb-cs8-s17.github.io/_lab/lab00.md

  <p>If either of you have arrived at your lab session without ever logging:</p>
  <ul>
    <li>Stay logged into whichever account you are using now.
 If none, then a TA can log onto a
-       different computer, and provide a web browser for you to use to fill out the form necessary to create the account.
+       different computer, and provide a web

+       owser for you to use to fill out the form necessary to create the account.
 Go to the following link to do so:
        <br><a href="https://accounts.engr.ucsb.edu/create/">https://accounts.engr.ucsb.edu/create</a>
    </li>